aliyun/aliyun-cli/docs/en/usage.md

 Rules are evaluated in order: the first match wins, and unmatched commands are allowed.
 A wildcard such as `ecs:Delete*` can cover both spellings by their shared prefix, but does not identify every API with a destructive effect.
 REST method/path commands use `product:METHOD/path` (for example, `cs:DELETE/clusters`); use `cs:DELETE/*` to match slash-prefixed DELETE paths.
 Plugin subcommand hierarchies use `:` (for example, `fc:function:create`).
 Configure API-name, method/path, and plugin forms separately when needed.
 Cloud authorization remains enforced by the service and RAM permissions.

+Built-in extensions (such as `saectl`, `ossutil`, `acrutil`, and `spark-submit`) also check policy before dispatch, ahead of extension installation, credential resolution, and execution.
+Their identifiers join positional arguments with `:`, for example `saectl:restore` or `acrutil:diagnosis:restore`; `*restore*` matches both.
+Host configuration options are excluded.
+Non-option tokens following unknown extension options are retained, so use wildcards when a rule needs to cover additional arguments.
+Invocations without extension arguments and standalone `help`/`--help`/`-h` or `version`/`--version` requests are exempt.
+Other invocations are checked even if they contain `--help`, so an option value cannot accidentally bypass policy as a help request.

 ## Agent-aware optimization and AI mode

 AI mode can be managed globally or per command: